Far Eastern University: Post-war

 In October 1945, FEU reopened despite the use of most of its facilities by the American forces until their departure in May 1946.
 The post-liberation years saw the renaissance of FEU with its massive expansion of facilities aimed at meeting the demands of modern and relevant education in the country and the increasing student population.
-FEU was once named as the “Largest University in Asia”, in the early 1950s when its enrollment passed near 50,000 students.
+FEU was once named as the “Largest University in Asia” in the early 1950s when its enrollment passed near 50,000 students.

 Thereafter, FEU continued to expand, with the opening of the Science Building and the establishment of the Institute of Medicine and the School of Nursing.
 In 1955, the FEU Hospital was inaugurated.
-Humanities were introduced in 1959, and in 1970 the Institute of Architecture and Fine Arts opened.
+Humanities were introduced in 1959, and in 1970, the Institute of Architecture and Fine Arts opened.
 Also in 1970, the for-profit status of the Institute of Medicine, School of Medical Technology, FEU Hospital and the Student Health Service Clinic was altered, when these were converted into the Far Eastern University – Nicanor Reyes Medical Foundation, a non-stock, non-profit educational foundation.

-In 1989, Nicanor Reyes Jr. introduced substantial revitalization to FEU that took place over a number of years, with renovation and modernization of facilities and grounds and upgrading of the university's educational standard.
+In 1989, Nicanor M. Reyes, Jr. introduced substantial revitalization to FEU that took place over a number of years, with renovation and modernization of facilities and grounds and upgrading of the university's educational standard.
 This resulted in the accreditation of the Institute of Arts and Sciences, the Institute of Education, and the Institute of Accounts, Business and Finance, and, in the mid-1990s, the deregulation of the university by the Commission on Higher Education.
 The auditorium was upgraded to accommodate modern stage productions and the new twice-monthly presentations by local and international artists established by the President's Committee on Culture.
 The university also prioritized publication, launching a number of scholarly journals, and began networking with other institutions nationally and abroad.

-In 1996, after careful study of the technology program, the administration decided to phase it out in favor of a computer technology program forged with the East Asia Computer Center, Inc., established earlier in 1992, which offered degrees in computer science and certificate courses.
+In 1996, after careful study of the technology program, the administration decided to phase out the Institute of Technology and its engineering programs in favor of a computer technology program forged with the East Asia College, established earlier in 1992, which offered degrees in computer science and certificate courses.
 FEU would then buy out its stocks in 2003 and establish the FEU East Asia College (FEU-EAC).

-In 2010, FEU established the Institute of Tourism and Hotel Management and the FEU Makati campus, which started its operations by June of the same year.
-FEU Makati offer master's degree program in Business Administration and Baccalaureate programs in Accountancy, Accounting Technology, Information Technology and Business Administration.
+In 2010, FEU established the Institute of Tourism and Hotel Management and the FEU Makati Campus, which started its operations by June of the same year.
+FEU Makati initially offered baccalaureate programs in Accountancy, Accounting Technology, Information Technology and Business Administration.
+FEU also continued to open several campuses in Silang, Cavite and Filinvest City in Alabang, and acquired Roosevelt College, Inc. in Rizal.

-In 2022, the Institute of Health Sciences and Nursing (IHSN) was established.
-Under the said institute would be health allied programs in the university, with the existing Nursing program merged with Medical Technology.
-Proposed new programs are Pharmacy, Nutrition and Dietetics, set to be introduced by the following year.
+In 2022, the new Institute of Health Sciences and Nursing (IHSN) was established, which would offer health allied programs in the university, with the existing Nursing program merged with Medical Technology.

+In 2024, FEU reintroduced its Chemistry and Economics programs and launched three new programs: Human Resource and Organizational Development, Pharmacy, and Nutrition and Dietetics, to expand its academic offerings.